TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 ## BMS / BME / PMS Channel Support Table

+The earlier versions of BMS were based on a 0-9 supported channel value, being ``00`` to ``99``.
+Over time, it was extended to _base16_ (``00`` to ``FF``), and then to _base36_.
+I won't list the tables in full base 36, as those extra channels are mostly used for player notes and keysounds, so it would be very long and hard to read.
+This table takes the most common layout which is base 16 based, and is also the most common supported by most of the other simulators.
+There are parts where ``*0`` to ``*Z`` can be used, and those will be noted.

+This table will be updated and modified as information is found out or addenda needed to fix mistakes.
+If you notice anything on this page that needs correcting, do let Squirrel know, or make a PR to the wiki's repo!

+---
 BMS / BME / PMS Channel|BMS Name|OutFox BMS Support|BME Name|OutFox BME Support|PMS Name|OutFox PMS Support|OutFox BMS/PMS Status Comments
 ------------|-------------|-------------|-------------|-------------|-------------|-------------|-------------
 01|Background Music|✅|Background Music|✅|Background Music|✅|Supported